Rollczi/LiteDevelopers-docs/docs/documentation/litecommands/configure-builder.md

     public void onEnable() {
         this.audiences = BukkitAudiences.create(this);

-        this.liteCommands = LiteBukkitAdventurePlatformFactory.builder(this.getServer(), "example-plugin", this.bukkitAudiences)
+        this.liteCommands = LiteBukkitAdventurePlatformFactory.builder(this.getServer(), "example-plugin", this.audiences)
                 .commandInstance(new HelpCommand())
                 .register();
     }